mdsumner/r-packages-oghub/README.md

 ```

-We will use these R functions in an example package, but feel free to use your own.
+## Code for a package

+Please use your own functions in a new package you create, but you may use one or all three of these example functions.

 R functions - put these into R/files.R, can be separate files or just in one file - personal choice.